AMP18NY24/Study-Strategy-Recommender-/README.md

-# This is a study stragey recommender
+# This is a study strategy recommender
 ### This is prone to heavy changes